LGUG2Z/komorebi/README.md

 financial means.

-I encourage you to make a charitable donation to the [Palestine Children's Relief Fund](https://pcrf1.app.neoncrm.com/forms/gaza-recovery) before you consider sponsoring me on GitHub.
+I encourage you to make a charitable donation to the [Palestine Children's Relief Fund](https://pcrf1.app.neoncrm.com/forms/gaza-recovery) or contributing to a [Gaza Funds campaign](https://gazafunds.com) before you consider sponsoring me on GitHub.

 [GitHub Sponsors is enabled for this project](https://github.com/sponsors/LGUG2Z).
 Unfortunately I don't have